denverquentin/demo-ci-cd/README.txt

 - ruleset.xml in the pmd directory that is used by the sfdx-scanner.
 This file can be modified to scan for only the rules you want.
 - check-test-coverage.apex file in the scripts directory that verifies all Apex classes have at least 85% code coverage.
 The coverage threshold can be edited to whatever percent you want.
 - package-example-for-lint.json file that is for reference only.
+- force-app/main/default/lwc/.eslintrc.json which tells ESLint which rules to run or ignore.

 ## Configuration for JWT Bearer Flow Authorization